sakib412/lexical-react-rte/README.md

 ---

 ## TODO
+  - [ ] Setup git hooks for pre-commit and pre-push
   - [ ] Setup release workflow with changelog and auto publish to NPM
   - [ ] Add tests
   - [ ] Full toolbar customization